 How Will India’s Revised FDI Policy Impact Future Chinese Investment?

-This month, India’s official trade and investment regulator, the Department of Promotion for Industry and Internal Trade (DPIIT) notified changes to the country’s foreign direct investment (FDI) policy – making government approval mandatory for FDI inflows from India’s neighboring countries.
+India’s official trade and investment regulator, the Department of Promotion for Industry and Internal Trade (DPIIT) notified changes to the country’s foreign direct investment (FDI) policy – making government approval mandatory for FDI inflows from India’s neighboring countries through Press Note No. 3(2020 Series), dated April 17, 2020.

 In the notification issued by DPIIT – transfer of ownership of any existing entity or future FDI in an entity in India, directly or indirectly, resulting in beneficial ownership falling within this restriction will require mandatory government approval.

-Basically, this means that investors from India’s neighboring countries will need to seek the Indian government’s approval before taking forward their FDI investment – for the foreseeable future.
+Basically, this means that investors from India’s neighboring countries – Afghanistan, Bangladesh, Bhutan, China, Myanmar, Nepal and Pakistan – will need to seek the Indian government’s approval before taking forward their FDI investment – for the foreseeable future.

 Does the FDI policy change apply to other forms of foreign investment?

-No, the notification issued by DPIIT is only applicable for FDI.
+No, the notification issued by DPIIT under Press Note No. 3(2020 Series) is only applicable for FDI.

-China has 16 FPIs registered in India – 15 are in Category I, which is for government and government related foreign investors such as Central Banks and Sovereign Wealth Funds.
-Category I have easier compliances, lower taxation, and disclosure requirements.
+China has 16 FPIs registered in India – 15 are in Category I, which is for government and government related foreign investors, such as Central Banks and Sovereign Wealth Funds.
+Category I have easier compliance, lower taxation, and disclosure requirements.
 One FPI from China is registered under Category II, which typically comprises of hedge funds.

-Through FPI, People’s Bank of China has over one percent stake in HDFC, an Indian banking and financial services company.
-Also, CIFM Asia Pacific Fund, a joint venture with JPMorgan Asset Management Co., holds 13.5 percent stake in Indian banks and infrastructure firms, among others.
+Through FPI, People’s Bank of China held a 1.01 percent stake in HDFC, an Indian banking and financial services company, until end-March.
+(However, as of end-June, PBoC has dropped off the list of investors holding at least one percent stake in HDFC.)
+Other examples include CIFM Asia Pacific Fund, a joint venture with JPMorgan Asset Management Co., which holds 13.5 percent stake in Indian banks and infrastructure firms, among others.

 How will the policy change impact existing Chinese investment in India?